AP FACT CHECK: Trump defense wrong about FBI investigation

 It is true that Nellie Ohr worked during the 2016 campaign as an independent contractor for Fusion GPS, the opposition research firm that sponsored the Steele dossier.
 Bruce Ohr did pass along to the FBI some open source research his wife had done.

-Though Nellie Ohr wrote occasional reports based on open-source information about Trump’s relationship with people in Russia, she has said she did not work with Steele on his dossier or read it until it was public.
+Though Nellie Ohr wrote occasional reports based on open-source information about Trump’s relationship with people in Russia, she has said she did not work with Steele on his dossier, serve as a source for him or read the dossier until it was public.

-A Justice Department inspector general report says Nellie Ohr’s relationship with Fusion GPS ended in September 2016, before her husband’s meetings with the FBI team investigating the Trump campaign.
+A Justice Department inspector general report says Nellie Ohr’s relationship with Fusion GPS ended in September 2016, before her husband’s meetings with the Crossfire Hurricane investigative team.

 “Accordingly, by those dates, Ohr’s activities could not have had a direct and predictable effect on his or his wife’s financial interests,” the report states.